mmu-dermatology-research/dark_corner_artifact_removal/README.md

 The main dataset used in this research is the result from the duplicate removal process detailed in [this](https://github.com/mmu-dermatology-research/isic_duplicate_removal_strategy) repository.

-If using this dataset please consider citing the following paper:
+If using this dataset or any of the associated methods then please consider citing the following paper:

 ```
 @article{cassidy2021isic,